Nivernais & River Yonne

 Boat and canal barges on the Nivernais Canal

 The Nivernais Canal, built from 1783 to 1842, is one of the most beautiful in France.
-It links the Canal Lateral à la Loire and the Canal du Centre with the rivers Yonne and Saône and was initially used to transport wood from the forests of the Morvan to Paris.
+It links the Canal Lateral à la Loire and the Canal du Centre with the rivers Yonne in northern Burgundy and Saône in southern Burgundy, where wood from the forests of the Morvan was transported to Paris and Lyon.

 Luxury hotel barges